Galapagos Islands Tour Packages

-Everyone knows about the dive sites around the northern islands of Wolf and Darwin.
-They are amazing, there is an abundance of marine life, but you also need to have more than 100 dives to go there and you need to pay a fortune for an 8 day trip.
+Everyone knows about the Galapagos dive sites around the northern islands of Wolf and Darwin – they are amazing.
+Marine life is abundant, which is a major draw, but let’s remember, you also need to have more than 100 dives to go there, and you need to pay a fortune for an 8-day trip.

-Well I am here to tell you that you don’t need to go to Wolf and Darwin to have a truly breathtaking dive experience in the Galapagos islands.
-There are amazing dive sites around the central islands that you can reach in 45 minutes – 2 hours.
-Let us take you on a fast boat, have a delicious lunch, do 2 dives with time to snorkel in the middle, then be back in town with time to explore local beaches and hit one of the local restaurants for dinner and drinks with your dive buddies and the locals.
+Well, I am here to confirm that you don’t need to go to Wolf and Darwin to have a truly breathtaking dive experience in the Galapagos Islands.
+There are astonishing dive sites around the central islands that you can reach in 45 minutes to 2 hours.
+Let us take you on a high-speed boat, have a delicious lunch, do two dives, with time to snorkel in the middle, then be back in town with time to traverse local beaches and hit one of the local restaurants for dinner and drinks with your dive buddies and the locals.

 So let me tell you all about it!

-Due to the volcanic formation of the islands (and the still active volcanoes in the west), all the sites are volcanic and rocky in nature with a little coral here and there.
-There are also sandy channels that act a bit like a pelagic highway, so don’t be put off if you dive in a see just sand to start with.
+Due to the volcanic formation of the islands (and the still active volcanoes in the west), all the sites are rocky in nature with a little coral here and there.
+There are also sandy channels that act a bit like a maritime highway, so don’t be put off if you dive in and see only sand to start with.

 The best time to dive in the Galapagos islands is any month of the year!
-We can see the marine life here all year round, you just need to decide how warm you like your wáter.
+Here, we can see the marine life all year round, you need to decide how warm you like your water.

-These months will give you a slightly higher possibility to see larger schools of hammerhead sharks, White tipped reef sharks and many marine turtles and schools of rays.
-We don’t get Great White Sharks here, the water is too warm, but after your trip to Galapagos a Cape Town Safari might be on your list too.
+These months will give you a slightly higher possibility to see larger schools of hammerhead sharks, whitetip reef sharks, and many marine turtles and schools of rays.
+We don’t get Great White Sharks here, the water is too warm, but after your trip to Galapagos, maybe a Cape Town Safari is worth considering as part of your dream destinations, too.

-The clouds start to appear in June and it’s gets steadily cooler through July – November with average temperaturas being 18 – 24.
-The Humboldt current becomes stronger and brings colder wáter and welcome nutrients for the marine and bird life, giving an average wáter temperature of 18C-20C, but we do get some days at 16C, so if you feel the cold bring your layers and your hoods!
-Dry suits are definately the envy of divers using rental wetsuits during these days 😉
+The clouds start to appear in June and it’s getting steadily cooler through July – November with average temperatures being 18 – 24.
+The Humboldt current becomes stronger and brings colder wáter and welcome nutrients for the marine and birdlife, giving an average wáter temperature of 18C-20C, but we do get some days at 16C, so if you feel the cold bring your layers and your hoods!
+Drysuits are definitely the envy of divers using rental wetsuits during these days

-If you plan to do any walking on the island during this time I recommend a light weight rain jacket or poncho, as the misty rains “garua” are very frequent, especially in the highlands where the tortoise live.
-Though the wáter is cold, the marine life is still abundant.
-During these months we welcome the Whale sharks in large numbers and the Mola Mola.
+If you plan to do any walking on the island during this time I recommend a lightweight rain jacket or poncho, as the misty rains (garua) are very frequent, especially in the highlands where the tortoise live.
+Though the water is cold, marine life is still abundant.
+During these months we welcome whale sharks in large numbers and the sunfish (also known as mola mola). 😉

-If we talk first about the daily tour dive sites, the hands down, most popular dive site here is Gordon Rocks – reached with a tour from the island Santa Cruz.
+If we talk first about the daily tour dive sites, hands-down, the most popular site here is Gordon Rocks – reached with a tour from the island Santa Cruz.

 Gordon Rocks will give you the best possibility to dive with the amazing creatures.
-Sometimes we can see 1 or 2, and sometimes we can see 100.
+Sometimes we see 1 or 2, sometimes we can see 100.
 On average we see 10-30 sharks during our dives at Gordon Rocks.
-The sighting of the sharks themselves is exciting, but what makes it better is that the site is quite small, we dive inside an extinct cráter that the sharks swim thorugh, against the current.
-This cráter forces the sharks to swim quite close to where we are waiting to see them with baited breath.
+The sighting of the sharks themselves is exciting, but what makes it better is that the site is quite small.
+We dive inside an extinct crater that the sharks swim through, against the current.
+This crater forces the sharks to swim quite close to where we are waiting to see them with bated breath.

-On a good day we will also see White Tipped reef sharks, Black tipped sharks, many Green sea turtles, Eagle rays, Golden rays and sometimes during the colder months, the elusive Mola Mola (Sun fish).
-If you have the experience (more then 25 dives and recent diving), Gordon Rocks is a must do in Galapagos – many people dive it 2 or 3 days!
-If you don’t have the experience, don’t be disheartned – and please read our information about WHY you need to be an experienced diver at Gordon Rocks here
+On a good day, we will also see whitetip reef sharks, blacktip sharks, many green sea turtles, eagle rays, golden rays, and sometimes during the colder months, the elusive mola mola.
+If you have the experience (more than 25 dives and recent diving), Gordon Rocks is a must-do in Galapagos – many people dive for 2 or 3 days!
+But even if you don’t have the experience, don’t be disheartened as there are plenty of alternatives – and please read our information about WHY you need to be an experienced diver at Gordon Rocks here

-The next most popular site is North Seymour Canal or Point, which we can combine with Mosquera, as most dive centers will combine 1 dive at Seymour and 1 dive at Mosquera on the same day.
+The next most popular site is North Seymour Canal or Point, which we can combine with Mosquera, as most dive centers will combine one dive at Seymour and one dive at Mosquera on the same day.
 Why is it the second most popular site here?
-You guessed it again… Hammerhead sharks!
+You guessed it again…hammerhead sharks!
 Some days we see more sharks at Seymour and Mosquera than we do at Gordon Rocks.
-Sometimes 1-2, sometimes 100’s, but again, on average it’s about 10-20 on each trip.
+Sometimes 1-2, sometimes 100s, but again, on average it’s about 10-20 on each trip.

-Seymour & Mosquera are also great sites to see schools of Eagle Rays, Golden Rays, Mobula rays and sometimes the Mantas.
-Galapagos Gardon Eels and a favorite sighting of mine, thousands can be seen waving in the currents collecting thier dinner.
+Seymour & Mosquera are also great sites to see schools of eagle rays, golden rays, mobula rays (also known as the giant devil ray), and sometimes the mantas.
+Galapagos gardon eels are a favorite sighting of mine, thousands can be seen waving in the currents collecting their dinner.

 And of course don’t forget the Wite tipped reef sharks, Balck tipped sharks and sometimes the payful sea lions.